To make the mix: Grind the oats in a food processor until they're chopped fine, but not a powder.

-2) Put the flour, oats, and all other dry ingredients into a mixer with a paddle.
+Put the flours, oats, and all other dry ingredients into a mixer with a paddle.
 Mix on slow speed, and drizzle the vegetable oil into the bowl slowly while the mixer is running.

-4) To make pancakes: Whisk together 1 cup of mix, 1 cup of buttermilk (or a combination of half plain yogurt and half milk; or 3/4 cup liquid whey), and 1 large egg.
+To make a batch of pancakes (5 to 8, depending on size): Whisk together 1 cup of mix, 1 cup of buttermilk (or a combination of half plain yogurt and half milk; or 3/4 cup liquid whey), and 1 large egg.
 Don't worry if it seems thin at first: the oats will soak up the milk, and the mix will thicken a bit as it stands.

 Let the batter stand for at least 20 minutes before cooking.